peter-spencer/sem/README.md

 - A few digitised circuit schematics

 A documentary video of this microscope being brought back to life after rescue from storage at the university where it was originally based: https://www.youtube.com/watch?v=1n_eVXKsbxA

+## List of related ISI microscopes

+The data in this repository is relevant to the following models of ISI microscopes:

+- MSM-4
+- SMS-2 Models: Super-I, Super-II, Super-III
+- Super Mini SEM

+Other ISI microscopes seem to share features with these models and so this list is probably not complete.